Trump Club Loses Suit: National Golf Club Jupiter Must Pay Former Members

 “By categorically denying class members all rights to club access because they remained on the resignation waiting list as of December 31, 2012, defendant revoked or canceled their memberships.”

 A report by the Associated Press states that the cancellation of those memberships is something that Trump’s lawyers are planning to argue about in an appeal of these findings.
-A statement from The Trump Organization was also given and reported by the AP.
+A statement from the Trump Organization was also given and reported by the AP.

 “We respectfully disagree with the Court’s decision.
 At the time Trump purchased the Club, it was suffering financially, making it unlikely that these members would ever get back their deposits.”

 The new report also states that when he purchased the golf club for $5 million in 2012, that Trump agreed to be “on the hook” for potentially $41 million in refundable membership deposits.
-The contracts members signed also stated that if the club was ever sold, that the new owner would still be responsible for any refundable deposits.
+The contracts that members signed also stated that if the club was ever sold, that the new owner would still be responsible for any refundable deposits.
 This is something that was referenced by the judge on the case, who sided with the 65 members.

 The crux of this lawsuit is that members who were resigning from the club were still paying dues to be members of the club, even though they were in the process of getting replaced on the membership lists.
 Included in those dues were food and beverage fees, allowing outgoing members to continue enjoying the club on their way out.
 Though Judge Marra has ruled against the Trump National Golf Club Jupiter, an appeals court will likely hear the case before any payments are made.